 Even though I try to avoid heat as much as possible, I'm still drawn to the flat iron and curlers pretty regularly.
 You'll notice in most of my hair posts that the one product I always recommend is some type of heat protectant.

 I think it's a good idea to wash hair regularly, use a deep conditioning treatment at least once per week, and to always add a protectant.
-I'm not usually a big fan of Redken products (their coloring products in particular seem to make my hair appear brassy), but I do like the Anti-Snap Protectant.
+I'm not always a big fan of Redken products (their coloring products in particular seem to make my hair appear brassy), but I do love their Anti-Snap Protectant.

 Any Tutorial Requests?